camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ```

 #### 5.3.1.
 Title
 `title` field describes the API shortly.
-The title shall not include the term "API" in it.
+The title SHALL NOT include the term "API" in it.

 #### 5.3.2.
 Description
 `description`field: There are no special restrictions specified in CAMARA for the documentation explaining API.
-[CommonMark syntax](https://spec.commonmark.org/) may be used for rich text representation.
+[CommonMark syntax](https://spec.commonmark.org/) MAY be used for rich text representation.
-It is not recommended to link images outside of the Github API repository, since changes to these images may be outside of the control of repository maintainers.
-Images should be preferably hosted within the API repository within the `documentation/API_documentation/resources` folder.
+It is NOT RECOMMENDED to link images outside of the Github API repository, since changes to these images may be outside of the control of repository maintainers.
+Images SHOULD be preferably hosted within the API repository within the `documentation/API_documentation/resources` folder.

 ```markdown
 ![API Diagram](https://raw.githubusercontent.com/camaraproject/{apiRepository}/main/documentation/API_documentation/resources/diagram.png)
 ```

-Some sections are required, as defined in [Section 3.3](#33-error-responses---mandatory-template-for-infodescription-in-camara-api), [Section 6.4](#64-mandatory-template-for-infodescription-in-camara-api)
+Some sections are REQUIRED, as defined in [Section 3.3](#33-error-responses---mandatory-template-for-infodescription-in-camara-api), [Section 6.4](#64-mandatory-template-for-infodescription-in-camara-api)
  or [Appendix A](#appendix-a-normative-infodescription-template-for-when-user-identification-can-be-from-either-an-access-token-or-explicit-identifier).

 #### 5.3.3.
 Version
-`version` field: APIs shall use the [versioning-format](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) as specified by the release management working group.
+`version` field: APIs SHALL use the [versioning-format](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) as specified by the release management working group.

 #### 5.3.4.
 Terms of Service
-`termsOfService` shall not be included.
+`termsOfService` SHALL NOT be included.
 API providers may add this content when documenting their APIs.

 #### 5.3.5.
 Contact Information
-`contact` information shall not be included.
+`contact` information SHALL NOT be included.
 API providers may add this content when documenting their APIs.

 #### 5.3.6.
 License
-The `license` object shall include the following fields:
+The `license` object SHALL include the following fields:
 ```
 license
   name: Apache 2.0